Hotspot Shield Review 2022

-DNS leak tests are important to do to make sure your device is sending all DNS traffic through the VPN tunnel.
-This type of leak can also happen if your VPN was configured manually, if an attacker got control of your router, or if you chose to do a manual DNS setup.
+DNS leak tests are important to make sure your device is sending all DNS traffic through the VPN tunnel.
+If it’s not, then you have a DNS leak, which means your ISP and, possibly, hackers, can still see your real IP address.
+This type of leak can also happen if you configured your VPN manually, if an attacker got control of your router, or if you chose to do a manual DNS setup.

 WebRTC Leak Test

 Do you want to use a VPN with Chrome, Firefox, Microsoft Edge, or Opera?
 Then you need to know about WebRTC leaks.

 WebRTC, otherwise known as Web Real-Time Communication, is a collection of standardized technologies that allow web browsers to communicate with each other directly rather than going through intermediate servers.
 WebRTC allows for faster speeds for video chat, live streaming, and file transfers.
 Who doesn’t want that?

 Well, there are some security issues that arise from the fact that WebRTC needs your public IP address.
 Let us explain the difference between public and private IP addresses.

 Private IP addresses are what local networks use to identify each other.
 When you connect a laptop to a router, for example, the router assigns a private IP address to it.
 Now, private IP addresses aren’t unique, thus, are not traceable; two different networks can assign the same private IP address to two different devices.

 Public IP addresses, on the other hand, come from your ISP.
 They’re globally unique and no two devices can share the same public IP address.
 Public IP addresses allow users to access the internet directly.